cl-test-grid/cl-test-grid/reporting/README.md

 Please review the resulting file: [cl-test-grid/reports-generated/demo/some-results.html](http://common-lisp.net/project/cl-test-grid/demo/some-results.html).
-You may see that the table is build according to the parameters we specified: row headers contain `lib-world and `lisp` values, column headers contain `libname`.
+You may see that the table is build according to the parameters we specified: row headers contain `lib-world` and `lisp` values, column headers contain `libname`.
 The soring corresponds to what is specified for every field.

 The `:cell-printer` parameter is a function responsible for printing set of results falling into a single pivot cell.
-The function we pass prints results in the form of HTML links, so that clicking the resutl refers to the log file, where the details may be found.
+The function we pass prints results in the form of HTML links, so that clicking the result refers to the log file, where the details may be found.

-Such a `:cell-printer` function is often useful, therefore `test-grid-reporting defines ready to use function `results-cell-printer.
+Such a `:cell-printer` function is often useful, therefore `test-grid-reporting` defines a ready to use function `results-cell-printer`.
 So we can write instead:
 ``` common-lisp
 TEST-GRID-REPORTING> (print-pivot "demo/some-results2.html"
                                   *some-results*